-have actinic keratosis, you may have an increased risk of developing squamous
+have actinic keratosis, you may have an increased risk for squamous

 cell carcinoma.
-There is no way to determine whether actinic keratosis will
+There is no way to find out whether actinic keratosis will

 progress to squamous cell carcinoma or how fast this might occur.
 Keratoses on

 the ear and lip are at the highest risk of developing into cancer because of